Ortnek

 Ortnek ([ɔɾˈtnɛk]; Ortenegg) is a settlement in the Municipality of Ribnica in southern Slovenia.
 The railway line from Ljubljana to Kočevje runs through the settlement and the village has a railway station.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

+Strategic petroleum reserve

+A major storage site for Slovenia's strategic petroleum reserves is located in a valley immediately west of Ortnek.
+In the past, it was used as a military petroleum reserve.
+The Ortnek facility is one of Slovenia's largest petroleum storage sites, the total stockpiles of which are envisaged as sufficient to supply Slovenia's needs for three months.
+Diesel fuel and gasoline are stored at the site, as well as kerosene at times.
+In addition to the visible reservoirs, there are seven underground reservoirs built into the surrounding hills.
+Access to the site is strictly controlled.